nicozez/nicozez/README.md

-- 👋 Hi, I’m @nicozez!
+- 👋 Hi, I’m Nicolas Zezza!
 - 👀 I’m interested in biotechnology, mechatronics, and behavioural sciences.
 I also really like music production.
 - 🌱 I’m currently studying mechanical engineering / computer science @ Stanford.
-Specifically, with an intent to focus on product realization in mechanical engineering and AI in CS.
+Specifically, with an intent to focus on product realization in mechanical engineering and quantitative finance using CS.
 I also plan to minor in music technology.
-- 💞️ I’m looking to collaborate on anything to do with the intersection of biology, music, and, psychology with tech.
+- 💞️ I’m looking to collaborate on anything to do with the intersection of biology, economics, and psychology with tech.
 - 📫 nicozez@stanford.edu.

 <!---